Granada Itinerary (3 Days) in Nicaragua: Complete breakdown

 On the outskirts of Granada is the mighty Mombacho volcano.

 It’s a volcano unlike any that I’ve visited!
 So much so that it almost doesn’t feel like a volcano!
 Home to a cloud forest with dewy plants and an abundance of life.
-Keep a look out for monkeys, sloths, and a variety of bird species (including the quetzal).
+Keep a lookout for monkeys, sloths, and a variety of bird species (including the quetzal).

 You can either hike up to the volcano from the very bottom (it’s a steep climb up winding roads) or get a lift most of the way.
 We decided to hitch a ride with a very kind local who was heading in that direction.
-This helped avoid paying the additional cost for vehicle entry and the sweaty uphill walk.
+This helped avoid paying the additional cost of vehicle entry and the sweaty uphill walk.

 Once you’re at the reserve, there are three well-maintained walking trails to fully explore Mombacho.

-• Crater Trail: A 1.5km loop circling around the main crater of Mombacho.
+- Crater Trail: A 1.5km loop circling around the main crater of Mombacho.
 It’s free, doesn’t require a guide, and heads out to a couple of epic viewpoints looking back towards Granada, Lake Nicaragua and Apoyo Lagoon.

-• El Tigrillo Trail: This is a continuation of the Crater trail leading to two additional viewpoints.
+- El Tigrillo Trail: This is a continuation of the Crater trail leading to two additional viewpoints.
 It wasn’t the best signposted and I didn’t realise I’d completed it until we circled back.

-• El Puma Trail: The hardest trail on Mombacho takes you deeper into the forest along a 4.5km route.
+- El Puma Trail: The hardest trail on Mombacho takes you deeper into the forest along a 4.5km route.
 The walk requires a guide and an additional entry fee.
 You will see the Puma trail cordoned off from the other hiking trails.

 While you are in the Mombacho area, there are places to zipline or explore a coffee plantation.
 These can often be booked alongside the tours.